ScienceParkStudyGroup/microbiome-lesson/_episodes/02-data-exploration-and-properties.md

 {: .challenge}

 > ## Remark
-> One option for data fitering could be to remove OTUs that have a number of counts for all the samples lower than a define value.
+> One option for data fitering could be to remove OTUs that have a total count over all samples per OTU lower than a define value.
 {: .callout}

 #### 5.1.3.
-Minimum total count overall samples per OTU
+Minimum total count over all samples per OTU

 > ## Question
-> What is the minimum total count overall samples per OTU in this data set?
+> What is the minimum total count over all samples per OTU in this data set?
 > > ## Solution
 > > `min(colSums(data_otu))`
 > {: .solution}